dbendy/message-queue/README.md

 This is a FIFO message queue.
 It runs on a server (powered by `express`).
 Producers and consumers can interact with the queue via HTTP requests.

 ## Queue API
-A producer can add a new message to queue by POSTING to `/message/new` with a `payload` field in the request body.
+A producer can add a new message to queue by POSTing to `/message/new` with a `payload` field in the request body.

-A consumer can make a GET request to `/message/next` to get the next message that needs to be processed.
+A consumer can GET `/message/next` to retrieve the next message that needs to be processed.
 At that point, that message is considered pending.
 The consumer must notify the queue that the message has been processed by POSTing to `/message/:id/status/done`.
-If that is not done within a certain amount of time (configureable), the message is placed back at the front of the queue.
+If that is not done within a certain amount of time (configureable), the message is placed back at the front of the queue and available for other consumers.
 If the consumer does POST to `/message/:id/status/done` before the timeout expires, the message is removed from the queue.

-In order to see the entire state of the queue, make a GET request to `/info` in a browser.
+In order to see the entire state of the queue, navigate to `/info` in a browser.

 ## Installation